Amplified J-factors in the Galactic Center for velocity-dependent darkmatter annihilation in FIRE simulations: Astrophysical J-Factors

 For each halo in our sample, we calculate J-factors as defined in Equation \ref{eq:Jfactor_def}, integrating from a mock Solar location (setting $\ell = 0$) to the edge of the halo, which we define as a sphere of radius $r = 300$ kpc from the center of each halo in every case.
 While the virial radii \citep{ByranNorman1998} of our halos range from $300 - 335$ kpc, we fix $300$ kpc as the halo boundary for consistency.
 Since most of the J-factor signal comes from the inner halo, changing the outer radius by $10\%$ has no noticeable affect on our results.

 For the DMO runs, we assume that the Galactic Center corresponds to the halo center and fix the observer location to be at a distance 8.3 kpc from the halo center along the x-axis of the simulation.
 For FIRE runs, we position the observer in the galaxy disk plane at a radius of 8.3 kpc from the halo center.
 We define the disk plane to be perpendicular to the angular momentum vector of all the stars within 20 kpc of the central galaxy.
-We note that while we have placed the observer within the disk for physical consistency, in practice galaxy formation renders the dark matter halos quite spherical within $\sim 10$ kpc \citep{zhu2016baryonic}, so the location of the observer in the disk plane is not a major factor on the results.